suzannepk/power_outages_socioeconomics-/README.md

 5. Can you tell if the number of customers without power is correlated with the highest temperatures?
 (Datasets: eaglei_outages_2016.csv and ones you find!)

 6. Done with time to spare?
 How is the region you are from doing with energy justice?
 How does it compare to other regions of the US?
 Defend how you define "Region".
   And/Or

   Look for data on the internet about another natural disaster that happened between 2015 and 2021 and see if you can repeat the analysis for it.

+**Note** You do not have to tackle the Big Questions with the exercises given in this guide if you have another plan in mind to work with.
+These are here to help you get started and are not mandatory.

 ### The Final Product: